Probing the interplay between jets, winds and multi-phase gas in 11 radio-quiet PG Quasars: A uGMRT-VLA study: Data analysis

 Linear polarized intensity ($P=\sqrt{Q^2+U^2}$) and polarization angle ($\chi = 0.5~tan^{-1}(U/Q)$) images were created from the Stokes Q and U images using the $\tt{AIPS}$ task $\tt{COMB}$ with $\tt{opcode=POLC}$ (for Ricean bias correction) and $\tt{opcode=POLA}$ respectively.
 We blanked the regions with intensity values below 2.5$\sigma$, $\sigma$ being the r.m.s. noise, to pick up the weak polarization signal in some sources, and angle values with errors $\gtrsim 10\degr$ while making the {\tt PPOL} and {\tt PANG} images respectively.
 The task $\tt{COMB}$ with $\tt{opcode=DIV}$ was used to create linear fractional polarization ($FP= P/I; FPOL$) image from {\tt PPOL} and Stokes I images.
 We blanked the regions with fractional polarization errors $>$10\% while making the {\tt FPOL} images.
 The MT-MFS imaging algorithm produced in-band spectral index and spectral index noise images when the $\tt{nterms}$ parameter in $\tt{TCLEAN}$ task was set to 2.
-The spectral index noise images are created along with the spectral index images while using the task $\tt{COMB}$ (in case of $\alpha_\mathrm{2-freq}$) in $\tt{AIPS}$ or the task $\tt{TCLEAN}$ (in case of $\alpha_\mathrm{in-band}$) in $\tt{CASA}$.
 This models the frequency dependence of the sky emission using two Taylor terms.
-We blanked the pixels with spectral index errors between $10-20$\% in the in-band spectral index images.
+We blanked the pixels with spectral index errors between 10\% and 20\% in the in-band spectral index images.